tawebbcn/bcn-webdev-checklists/slides-guidelines.md

 ## Start of Presentation Day
-- ask students for "need to leave early".
+- Ask students for "need to leave early".
 - Remember all the students to test the projector.
 - Make a list of all apps deployed on heroku.